-National Police officers José María Sánchez García and Manuel Jódar Cabrera, and Basque police officer Luis Hortelano García in Bilbao were killed by ETA at 8.10 am on the morning of 24 May 1989.
-The method used was a car bomb.
+National Police officers José María Sánchez García and Manuel Jódar Cabrera, and Basque police officer Luis Hortelano García in Bilbao were killed by an ETA car bomb at 8.10 am on the morning of 24 May 1989.
 The officers were members of the bomb disposal units of their respective forces.
-The three policemen were killed when a bomb hidden in a jerry can exploded.
-It had been planted in the boot of a stolen taxi and contained 20 kilos of ammonia, 40 kilos of shrapnel and a pentrite multiplier.
-The attack had been carefully prepared by the terrorist organization to make it difficult to defuse the car bomb and to ensure that there would be victims.

 To attract the attention of the security forces, several terrorists had previously placed a small explosive device near a Peugeot dealership in the Zorroza district of Bilbao.
 When the first bomb exploded, several officers went to the scene and inspected the surrounding area.
 There they found a stolen taxi.
 The second device, hidden in a jerry can in the boot of the vehicle, contained twenty kilos of ammonia, forty kilos of shrapnel and a pentrite multiplier.
 It went off, killing all three policemen.
 The attack had been carefully prepared by the terrorist organisation to make it difficult to defuse the car bomb and to ensure that there would be fatalities.